mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

 2) Domain model is not anemic and also there is a clear separation of domain API from entity (persistence mechanism), they are not tightly coupled.
 This is of great help in creating modularization.

-Below is the domain of of  EventDrivenMicroServiceUsingAxonIQ:
+Below is the domain of EventDrivenMicroServiceUsingAxonIQ:
       ![alt text](./images/ClassModel.jpg)

  The following picture shows EventDrivenMicroServiceUsingAxonIQ from AxonIQ framework prospective: